ManasMalla/PayPal-Clone-CaseStudy/readme.md

    ix. `card` (Card): The banking card linked to the user's bank and PayPal account, to be used for transactional purposes

-6. Payment: a basic class to encapsulate the transaction related properties, methods and functions.
+6. `Payment`: a basic class to encapsulate the transaction related properties, methods and functions.

    i. `paymentId` (String): A random unique identifier (UUID) that is used to tag a particular transaction